MileHacker Logo

 • Accessibility Services: While public buses are generally accessible, Collioure's historic, cobbled, and sometimes steep streets present challenges for mobility.

-• Older attractions like Château Royal might not be very accessible.
+• Older attractions like Château Royal may have limited accessibility.
 Newer places are more likely to be wheelchair-friendly.

-• Contact Tourist Office: For up-to-date and specific information on accessibility for attractions and facilities.
+• Contact Tourist Office: For up-to-date and precise information on accessibility for attractions and facilities.

 • Planning routes carefully and utilizing the tourist train can assist in navigating the town with mobility challenges.